Home Fruits Blueberries

 Making the melon popsicles

 To start with you make a puree of the melon (removing the seeds first of course) and add a bit of yogurt.
 I only added about 4 tablespoons to give the mix a slightly more creamy end result.
-If you use the zoku you can skip the next step.

 If you’re using a regular popsicle mold you first add the melon mixture and freeze it for a few hours before adding the blue berry mix.
 As for what type of mold to use: I like the silicon ones as it makes it so much easier to remove the popsicles from the molds once frozen.